jhatler/gentoo-precision-7540/README.md

 The desired disk layout is one that is partitioned identically on all three disks.
 This allows for the disks to be used in RAID configurations with less complexity around certain calculations.

-RAID1 is desired for the ESP partition.
-This will be unencrypted.
+Data replication is desired for the ESP partition.
+This will be unencrypted and implemented via a systemd timer later in the setup process.

 A separate RAID1 volume is desired for the /boot partition to make it easier to install other distros in the future.
 The /boot partition will be encrypted using LUKS1.
 GRUB does not support LUKS2 well and this will ensure better